Kilcullen: Birth of Motor Racing

 On 2 July 1903, the Gordon Bennett Cup race ran through Kilcullen.
 It was the first international motor race to be held anywhere in what was then the United Kingdom of Great Britain and Ireland.
 The Automobile Club of Great Britain and Ireland wanted the race to be hosted in the United Kingdom, and Ireland was proposed as racing was illegal on British public roads.
 After some lobbying, a number of local laws were changed, and Kildare was chosen as the venue – partly because the straightness of the roads was deemed a safety benefit.
 As a compliment to Ireland, the British team chose to race in Shamrock green which thus became known as British racing green.
 The route consisted of several loops which passed through Kilcullen, Kildare, Monasterevin, Stradbally, Athy, Castledermot, and Carlow.
 The 328 mi race was won by the Belgian racer Camille Jenatzy, driving a Mercedes.
 Modern signs mark both the route and the old inn that was used as a base.

 Town Hall and Heritage Group

-Today the town hall has historical displays, formed and maintained in cooperation with the active Kilcullen Heritage Group, and with the Kildare County Library Service.
-The town hall displays include photographs, prints and maps and some objects.
+Today, the town hall has historical displays, formed and maintained in cooperation with the active Kilcullen Heritage Group and with the Kildare County Library Service.
+The town hall displays include photographs, prints, maps and some objects.
 The Heritage Group holds regular meetings and talks.